 You might even be interested in a day pass to the pool!

-We hope you enjoy these five fun outdoor things to do in the Tulsa area!
+We hope you enjoy this simple list of outdoor activities to do in the Tulsa area.

-To summarize, here is a list of things you can do for the perfect couple’s urban outdoor adventure on a budget:
+To summarize, below are things you can do for the perfect couple’s urban outdoor adventure – on a budget!

 Thanks for reading,

 Check out our favorite picks for street to trail adventures!